damku999/midas-portal-saas/claudedocs/INERTIA_TO_BLADE_FIX.md

 # Inertia to Blade Views Fix

+> 📝 **TECHNICAL NOTE** - Frontend stack decision reference
+>
+> This document describes the resolution of Inertia.js to Blade template migration issues.
+> Keep for reference when understanding frontend architecture decisions or troubleshooting view-related issues.

+---

 **Date**: 2025-11-02
 **Issue**: Lead Management Module controllers were using Inertia.js instead of Blade views